-Many neighbourhoods are experiencing very significant regeneration involving the demolition of large swathes of well-known and sometimes iconic buildings.
+Many neighbourhoods are experiencing significant regeneration involving the demolition of large swathes of well-known and sometimes iconic buildings.
 The physical demolition and construction are, though, only the tip of the iceberg in terms of the disruption.

 To get to the point when things start happening on the ground takes years of application, development, planning and consultation.
 This creates enormous uncertainty and makes business planning exceptionally hard.